N=2 superconformal nets: Spectral Flow for the Super-Virasoro Nets

 It follows that the family $\pi\circ \bar{\eta}_{t} := (\pi_I\circ \bar{\eta}_{t,I})_{I \in \I_\R}$ defines an irreducible Neveu-Schwarz (resp.
 Ramond) representation of $\A_c$.
 If $\pi$ is a Ramond representation we have a similar situation.
 We record these facts in the following proposition.

 \begin{proposition} If $\pi$ is an irreducible Neveu-Schwarz representation of $\A_c$ then $\pi\circ \bar{\eta}_{t}$ is an irreducible Neveu-Schwarz (resp.
-Ramond) representation of $\A_c$ for all $t \in \Z$ (resp. $t \in \frac12 + \Z$).
-If $\pi$ is an irreducible Ramond representation of $\A_c$ then $\pi\circ \bar{\eta}_{t}$ is an irreducible Neveu-Schwarz (resp.
-Ramond) representation of $\A_c$ for all $t \in \frac12 + \Z$ (resp. $t \in \Z$).
+Ramond) representation of $\A_c$ for all $t \in \Z$ (resp.~ $t \in \frac12 + \Z$).
+If $\pi$ is an irreducible Ramond representation of $\A_c$ then $\pi\circ \bar{\eta}_{t}$ is an irreducible Neveu-Schwarz (resp.~ Ramond) representation of $\A_c$ for all $t \in \frac12 + \Z$ (resp.~ $t \in \Z$).
 In particular $\bar{\eta}_{1/2}$ gives rise to a one-to one correspondence between the irreducible Neveu-Schwarz and Ramond representations of $\A_c$ \end{proposition}

-\section{The coset identification for the $N=2$ super-Virasoro nets with $c<3$}
+\section{The Coset Identification for the $N=2$ Super-Virasoro Nets with $c<3$}

 In this section we prove a crucial result for our analysis (Theorem \ref{th:CosetId}).
-As explained in the introduction, claims for this results have appeared in the literature in the vertex algebraic context, but we could not find any satisfactory and complete proof.
-The proof is operator algebraic in nature but it cn be shown that it covers the original vertex algebraic statement as a consequence of the one-to-one relationship between the two approaches.
+As explained in the introduction, claims of this result have appeared in the literature in the vertex algebraic context, but we could not find any satisfactory and complete proof.
+The proof is operator algebraic in nature but it can be shown that it covers the original vertex algebraic statement as a consequence of the close relationship between the two approaches.

 As usual, we denote by $\A_{\SUtwo_n}$ the completely rational local conformal net associated to the level $n$ positive energy representations of the loop group $L\SUtwo$, \cf \cite{FG,Was}.
-Similarly we denote by $\A_{\Uone_{2n}}$ the local conformal net to the positive energy representations of the loop group $L\Uone$ at level $2n$.
-For every positive integer $n$, $\A_{\Uone_{2n}}$ is completely rational with $2n$ sectors all with statistical dimension one, \cf \cite{X-3mf,Xu-Str-Add}.
-In fact the nets $\A_{\Uone_{2n}}$ coincide with the local extensions of the $c=1$ net $\A_{\Uone}$ generated by chiral $\Uone$ current first classified in \cite{BMT}, \cf also \cite{Xu-Str-Add}.
+Similarly we denote by $\A_{\Uone_{2n}}$ the local conformal net corresponding to the positive energy representations of the loop group $L\Uone$ at level $2n$.
+For every positive integer $n$, $\A_{\Uone_{2n}}$ is completely rational with $2n$ sectors, all with statistical dimension one, \cf \cite{X-3mf,Xu-Str-Add}.
+In fact the nets $\A_{\Uone_{2n}}$ coincide with the local extensions of the $c=1$ net $\A_{\Uone}$ generated by a chiral $\Uone$ current first classified in \cite{BMT}, \cf also \cite{Xu-Str-Add}.
 The inclusion $\Uone \subset \SUtwo$ gives rise to the diagonal inclusion $\Uone \subset \SUtwo \times \Uone$ which corresponds to the inclusions of local conformal nets $\A_{\Uone_{2n+4}} \subset \A_{\SUtwo_n} \otimes \A_{\Uone_{ 4}}$ and one can consider the corresponding coset nets, see e.g. \cite{X-coset,X-3mf}.
 We begin our analysis of the $N=2$ coset identification with the following theorem.

 \begin{theorem} The coset net corresponding to the inclusion $\A_{\Uone_{2n+4}} \subset \A_{\SUtwo_n} \otimes \A_{\Uone_{ 4}}$ is completely rational for every positive integer $n$.
 Its list of irreducible representations is numbered by the following $(l,m,s)$ satisfying $l=0,1,2,\dots,n$, $m=0,1,2,\dots,2n+3 \in{\mathbb{Z}}/(2n+4){\mathbb{Z}}$, $s=0,1,2,3\in{\mathbb{Z}}/4{\mathbb{Z}}$ with $l-m+s\in 2{\mathbb{Z}}$ with the identification $(l,m,s)=(n-l,m+n+2,s+2)$.